On Complex Lie Algebroids with Constant Real Rank: Complex sum of skew-algebroids

 \subsection{Complex vector fields}

-As an application, we study the structure of CLA associated to complex vector fields.
-The following Proposition is a well-known fact, but we provide a proof for completeness: \begin{proposition} The triple $(A_Z, [\cdot,\cdot], \rho)$ is a CLA. \end{proposition} \begin{proof} It is straightforward to see that the conditions of almost CLA are satisfied.
-For the second part note that $(A_Z, [\cdot,\cdot], \rho)$ is the complexification of $M\times \R$ and its the complex sum of the Lie algebroids $A_{X_1}$ and $A_{X_2}$, where $Z=X_1+iX_2$, $X_1,X_2\in \X(M)$.
-So, by Proposition \ref{cx_uniqueness}, $A_Z$ is a CLA if and only if $A_{X_1}$ and $A_{X_2}$ commute, the equality of the Jacobians is already satisfied, both have vanishing Jacobians.
-They commute if and only if equation \eqref{commute_id} is satisfy
+As an application, we study the structure of CLAs associated to complex vector fields, see Example~\ref{examples_0}\,(8).
+The following Proposition is a well-known fact, but we provide a proof for completeness: \begin{Proposition} The triple $(A_Z, [\cdot,\cdot], \rho)$ is a CLA. \end{Proposition} \begin{proof} It is straightforward to verify that the conditions for being an almost CLA are satisfied.
+For the second part, note that $A_Z$, as a bundle, is the complexification of $M\times \R$ and that~$(A_Z, [\cdot,\cdot], \rho)$ is the complex sum of the Lie algebroids $A_{X_1}$ and $A_{X_2}$, where $Z=X_1+{\rm i}X_2$, $X_1,X_2\in \X(M)$.
+So, by Proposition \ref{cx_uniqueness}, $A_Z$ is a CLA if and only if the brackets of~$A_{X_1}$ and~$A_{X_2}$ commute, since the equality of the Jacobiators is already satisfied (both have vanishing Jacobiators).
+The brackets of~$A_{X_1}$ and~$A_{X_2}$ commute if and only if equation \eqref{commute_id} is satisfied

 Expanding the terms, we have that